ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 - In the `spec` section there are a number or particularities:

   - The `spec.capacity.storage` is a decimal number in gigabytes (`G`).
 Internally the decimal value will be converted to megabytes (`M`).
-Be sure of not assigning more capacity than is really available in the underlying storage, something you can check on the node with `df -h`.
+Be sure of not assigning more capacity than is really available in the underlying storage, something you can check on the node with the command `df -h`.

   > [!IMPORTANT]
   > **Be careful with the units you use in Kubernetes**\